JabRef/user-documentation/en/faq/faqgeneral.md

 A: Open **Options → Preferences**.
 In the “File” panel, you will find an option called “Do not wrap the following fields when saving”.
 This option contains a semicolon-separated list of field names.
 Any field you add to this list will always be stored without introduction of line breaks.

-### Q: Is it possible to append entries from a BibTeX file, e.g. from my web browser, to the currently opened database?
+### Q: Is it possible to append entries from a BibTeX file, e.g. from my web browser, to the currently opened library?

 A: Yes, you can use the parameter `--importToOpen bibfile` of the [command line](../general/commandline.md).

-### Q: How do I link external files with paths relative to my .bib file, so I can move my database along with its files to another directory?
+### Q: How do I link external files with paths relative to my .bib file, so I can move my library along with its files to another directory?

-A: You need to override the default file directory for this specific database.
+A: You need to override the default file directory for this specific library.
 In **File → Library properties** you can override the **Default file directory** setting.
 There, you can either enter the path in **General file directory** \(for it to be valid for all users of the file\) or in **User-specific file directory** \(for it to be valid for you only\).
 If you simply enter “.” \(a dot, without the quotes\), the file directory will be the same as the .bib file directory.
 To place your files in a subdirectory called **subdir**, you can enter **“./subdir”** \(without the quotes\).
 Files will automatically be linked with relative paths if the files are placed in the default file directory or in a directory below it.

 ### Q: Can I use a bib-file specific PDF directory?